-Applications are now open for the 2018/19 academic year.
+Applications for the Senior Organ Scholarship is now open for the 2018/19 academic year.
 Please click here to see more information about applying.
-The deadline for applications is Friday 4th May 2018, with auditions taking place on Sunday 13th May 2018.
+The deadline for applications is Friday 6th July 2018, with auditions taking place on Saturday 14th July 2018.

 The position of Organ Scholar involves assisting the Director of Music in all musical aspects of the services and rehearsals.
 There are many opportunities for playing, conducting and contributing to the general running and organisation of the music department, which includes some work in managing the choir library.
 The scholarship can be designed to suit each candidate’s needs, focusing on conducting, playing, or a balance of the two.